-The REIT's strategy is aligned with external standards and best practices, including the GRI Sustainability Reporting Standards (2022) and the Global Real Estate Sustainability Benchmark ("GRESB").
+The REIT's strategy is aligned with external standards and best practices, including the GRI Universal Standards (2021) and the Global Real Estate Sustainability Benchmark ("GRESB").
+The REIT has also taken guidance from the ISSB IFRS Sustainability Standards S1 General Requirements for Disclosure of Sustainability-related Financial Information and S2 Climate-related Disclosures.
 These standards help shape the REIT's commitments and ensure accountability in its data, initiatives and goals.
 The REIT submitted its inaugural submission in 2023 with GRESB and achieved 81 points resulting in a 3-star rating.

 The REIT's commitments are also aligned with the United Nations' Sustainable Development Goals ("UN SDGs"), a set of integrated goals that call on countries and industries to help end poverty, protect the planet and ensure peace and prosperity.
-The REIT's ESG strategy contributes to the following UN SDGs: (a) good health and well-being; (b) gender equality; (c) industry, innovation and infrastructure; (d) Sustainable cities and communities; (e) climate action; and (f) partnerships for the goals.
+The REIT's ESG strategy contributes to the following UN SDGs: (a) good health and well-being; (b) quality education; (c) gender equality; (d) decent work and economic growth; (e) industry, innovation and infrastructure; (f) Sustainable cities and communities; (g) climate action; and (h) partnerships for the goals.